thinkcompute/thinkcompute.github.io/think_and_compute/09-divide-and-conquer.md

 name: py-mergesort
 linenos: True
 caption: |
     The *merge sort* algorithm implemented in Python.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/merge_sort.py) and also includes the related test cases.
+The source code of this listing is available {Download}`as part of the material of the course<./python/merge_sort.py>` and also includes the related test cases.
 ---
 # Import the function 'merge'
 # from the module 'merge' (file 'merge.py')